 [ Piano ]

 Pianist Wei-Yi Yang has performed worldwide as soloist, recording artist, and chamber musician to critical acclaim.
-Winner of the gold medal in San Antonio International Piano Competition, he has appeared on the stages of Carnegie Hall, Lincoln Center, the Kennedy Center, and major venues across America, Asia, Europe and Australia.
+Winner of the gold medal in the San Antonio International Piano Competition, he has appeared on the stages of Carnegie Hall, Lincoln Center, the Kennedy Center, and major venues across America, Asia, Europe and Australia.
 Most recently, he was praised by the New York Times in a “sensational” performance of Messiaen’s Turangalîla-Symphonie at Carnegie Hall.

 Wei-Yi Yang’s performances have been featured on NPR, PBS, ARTE (Association Relative à la Télévision Européenne), and ABC (Australian Broadcasting Company), and on recordings by Ovation, Albany Records, Renegade Classics, and the Holland-America Music Society.
-Yang is a frequent guest artist at the festivals of Novi Sad, Serbia; Monterrey, Mexico; Konstanz, Germany; Kotor, Montenegro; La Jolla and Napa, California; and Norfolk, Connecticut.
+Mr. Yang is a frequent guest artist at the festivals of Novi Sad, Serbia; Monterrey, Mexico; Konstanz, Germany; Kotor, Montenegro; La Jolla and Napa, California; and Norfolk, Connecticut.

-His interest in interdisciplinary projects has led to a collaboration with English actress Miriam Margolyes as part of the “Dickens’ Women” world tour; lecture/recitals on the confluence of music and literature in Czech culture as seen through works by Janácek and Kundera; and multimedia performances of Granados’ monumental Goyescas with projections of Goya’s etchings from Caprichos supplied by the Yale Art Gallery.
+His interest in interdisciplinary projects has led to a collaboration with English actress Miriam Margolyes as part of the “Dickens’ Women” world tour; lecture/recitals on the confluence of music and literature in Czech culture as seen through works by Janácek and Kundera; and multimedia performances of Granados’ monumental piano suite Goyescas with projections of Goya’s etchings from the collection Caprichos supplied by the Yale Art Gallery.
 Yang has collaborated with several composers to premiere their works, including Jonathan Cole’s Piano Trio Sandlining, Ezra Laderman’s Jersey Rain (a song cycle with texts by poet laureate Robert Pinsky), Howard Boatwright’s Piano Sonata, and Daniel Godfrey’s Concerto for piano and winds.

-In demand as a committed teacher, Wei-Yi Yang has presented master classes and performances in Scotland, Ireland, Germany, Hong Kong, Taiwan, China, Korea, Serbia, and Montenegro.
+In demand as a committed teacher, Wei-Yi Yang has presented master classes and performances in Scotland, Ireland, Germany, Spain, Thailand, Hong Kong, Taiwan, China, Mexico, Serbia, and Montenegro.
 He has adjudicated at the Isidor Bajic Piano Memorial Competition, the San Antonio International Piano Competition, and the Concert Artists Guild auditions.
 In 2004, he received his doctorate from Yale, where he joined the faculty in 2005, and serves as Associate Professor of Piano, Chair of DMA committee, and a Jonathan Edwards Fellow.